DrQuestion/NMS2020/README.md

 # NMS2020
-Modeling the microbiome of poor mices with bellyaches :mouse: :mouse2: :pill: :microscope: :bar_chart:
+Modeling the microbiome of poor mice with bellyaches :mouse: :mouse2: :pill: :microscope: :bar_chart:

 Data and reference model: